digital-cargo/good-practice-truck-preadvice/README.md

 ### Scope

 This good practice details the application of the ONE Record standard specifically in the context of the TruckPreAdvice.
+For further good practices in different areas, see the section [Further Use Cases](#further-use-cases)

 **What this document covers:**